m-tec-com/mtecconnect3dcp/JavaScript/README.md

-> :warning: &nbsp; This library is not perfect.
-Sometimes the returned values do not match with the requests if the communiction is fast.
+> :warning: &nbsp; This library has been updated to match the Python implementation.
+It now includes both the base `ModbusMachine` class and the `Pump` class for better structure and functionality.

 &nbsp;